 - Program applicants must take and pass a standardized entrance exam.
-Refer to the Standardized Entrance Testing Policy page for more information. - Complete an interview with a program faculty member and/or the program director, respectively. - Applicants under 18 years of age must reach their 18th birthday prior to the expected graduation date from the program.
+Refer to the Standardized Entrance Testing Policy page for more information. - Applicants under 18 years of age must reach their 18th birthday prior to the expected graduation date from the program.